 Fisk Tire Dealer

-Reed Brothers was founded and franchised as a Dodge dealership in 1915; only one year after the first Dodge automobile was made.
+Reed Brothers was founded and franchised as a Dodge dealership in 1915; less than one year after the first Dodge automobile was made.
 Initially, Reed Brothers sold Oldsmobile, Essex, and Hudson, along with Dodge.
 Reed Brothers was a successful company, combining car sales, auto accessories and repair service.
 They were also a distributor of Fisk Tires which were made in Chicopee Falls, Massachusetts.